mscdex/busboy/README.md

 -----------------------

 * **file**(< _string_ >fieldname, < _ReadableStream_ >stream, < _string_ >filename, < _string_ >transferEncoding, < _string_ >mimeType) - Emitted for each new file form field found. `transferEncoding` contains the 'Content-Transfer-Encoding' value for the file stream. `mimeType` contains the 'Content-Type' value for the file stream.
+    * The spec and other knowledges base are ambiguous about the difference between a normal form field and one that contains a file, so for our purposes, the difference between emitting a 'file' and a 'field' event is the presence of the 'Content-Type' value for the file stream.
+Parts without a 'Content-Type' will be treated as a 'field', with a default mimeType of `text/plain`.
     * Note: if you listen for this event, you should always handle the `stream` no matter if you care about the file contents or not (e.g. you can simply just do `stream.resume();` if you want to discard the contents), otherwise the 'finish' event will never fire on the Busboy instance.
 However, if you don't care about **any** incoming files, you can simply not listen for the 'file' event at all and any/all files will be automatically and safely discarded (these discarded files do still count towards `files` and `parts` limits).
     * If a configured file size limit was reached, `stream` will both have a boolean property `truncated` (best checked at the end of the stream) and emit a 'limit' event to notify you when this happens.